sammyhenningsson/shaf/README.md

 ## Routing/Controllers
 As usual with Sinatra applications routes are declared together with the controller code rather than in a separate file (as with Rails).
 All controllers SHOULD be subclasses of `BaseController` found in `api/controllers/base_controller.rb` (which was created along with the project).
-Controllers generated with `shaf generate` uses two Shaf extensions, `Shaf::ResourceUris` and `Shaf::Authorize`.
+Controllers generated with `shaf generate` uses two extensions, `Shaf::ResourceUris` and `Shaf::Authorize`.

 #### Shaf::ResourceUris
 This extension adds two class methods, `resource_uris_for` and `register_uri`.
 Both methods are used to create uri helpers.